4Runner Bump Stops: The Complete Guide

 Bump Stops For the 5th Gen 4Runner: The Complete Guide

 They are designed like the shock struts you already have in your suspension, just shorter in height and with a much wider inner shaft.
 They are usually filled with lightweight shock oil and nitrogen and will function similarly to how standard shocks work.
-Hydraulic bump stops can vary in length and diameter and the nitrogen inside can be fine-tuned to provide different valving (or resistance).
+Hydraulic bumps can vary in length and diameter and the nitrogen inside can be fine-tuned to provide different valving (or resistance).

 Like the other two types mentioned before, hydraulic bump stops will cushion the rear axle as it rises, but it does so in a couple of stages.
 The initial resistance comes from the compression of the nitrogen.
 This will be somewhat light at first compared to a stiffer response in the mid-range of compression.
 The final third of the shaft stroke will be where the piston is forced through the shock oil.
 The bulk of the energy absorbed will occur in this end range.